Home

 You have no tax basis in the stock until you declare income on your tax return for the receipt of the restricted stock, and the date the restrictions are lifted becomes your acquisition date.

-You do have the option to elect to be taxed for the value upon receipt of the restricted stock rather than waiting until the restrictions are removed.
-It is an irrevocable election (that means you can't change it without IRS permission.)
+You do have the option to elect to be taxed for the value upon receipt of the restricted stock award (but not restricted stock units) rather than waiting until the restrictions are removed.
+It's called a Section 83(b) election and it's an irrevocable election (that means you can't change it without IRS permission.)
 How do you make this election?
 You must file a written statement with the IRS at the address where you file your income tax return.
 The statement must be filed within thirty (30) days of receipt of the restricted stock.
 The statement must specify all of the information below:

 1. Statement that you are electing to make an election under IRC Section 83(b) to be taxed on the fair market value of restricted property received before the property becomes substantially vested or transferable, i.e., before the restrictions are removed.